dlukerogers/reading-notes/class2-notes.md

     5. touch - creates a new file within a directory

 3. Can you explain what is happening in the following scenario if these commands and arguments are entered into the command line?
 (Arguments are extra instructions given to a command.)
-    1. cd projects - opens the project directory
+    1. cd projects - Opens the project directory
-    2. mkdir new-project - makes a new directory called new-project
+    2. mkdir new-project - Makes a new directory called new-project
-    3. touch new-project/newfile.md - creates a new file called newfile.md within the new-project directory
+    3. touch new-project/newfile.md - Creates a new file called newfile.md within the new-project directory
     4. cd .. - Goes back one directory
-    5. ls projects/new-project - lists the files and directories within the new-project directory, which is within the projects directory.
+    5. ls projects/new-project - Lists the files and directories within the new-project directory, which is within the projects directory.